A Splinter and an Enchanted Mirror

 The Splinter in our Own Hearts

 In this story, Gerda went to rescue Kay after he had been kidnapped by the Snow Queen.

 Kay was imprisoned within the frozen palace.
-Gerda found him and placed her hand on Kay’s heart.
-The splinter melted away.
+Gerda found him and placed her hand on Kay’s heart and the splinter melted away.

 In our real lives, no-one comes to rescue us.
 We need to do the work of healing ourselves.

 We each have our own splinters that might influence how we see the world.
 And how we view ourselves.
 Through our personal healing work with meditation we can transform!

 The Winter Work of Healing our Hearts